openalea-incubator/adel/doc/user/manual.rst

 .. code-block:: python
    :linenos:

-    # define the levels of completeness.
-In this example, we choose the level "MIN"
-    # for both dynT_user and dimT_user.
-    from alinea.adel.plantgen.plantgen import DataCompleteness
-    dynT_user_completeness = DataCompleteness.MIN
-    dimT_user_completeness = DataCompleteness.MIN

     # import the pandas library.
 In this example, pandas is used to read and
     # write the tables.